-The Issuer is managed by its Board of Directors, which, in accordance with the Issuer's by-laws, consists of 9 directors and two alternates who are elected at the Issuer's ordinary shareholders' meetings.
-Except as noted below, the current members of the Board of Directors were elected by the shareholders in the ordinary shareholders' meeting held on April 21, 2020.
+The Issuer is managed by its Board of Directors, which, in accordance with the Issuer's by-laws, consists of nine directors and two alternates who are elected at the Issuer's ordinary shareholders' meetings.
+The current members of the Board of Directors were elected by the shareholders in the ordinary shareholders' meeting held on April 30, 2020.
 Members of the Board of Directors are elected for three-year terms.
 The term of the current Board members expires in April of 2023.